 Note: Each three credits earned normally require ten hours work per week (during the summer sessions the number of hours is doubled) under faculty and institutional supervision.
+Special authorization required for all students.
 Interested students should first consult with the Director of American Studies.

 This class examines the quest for the American dream among the many populations of America by looking at its consequences for the Native American, for the African American, and for the immigrant Chinese, Italians, and Puerto Ricans.
 Members of all these ethnic groups will be interviewed to try to understand their perspectives.